niewolinsky/go-iemscrapper/README.md

-# Iemscrapper - 3-in-1 application (background process, web scrapper, http api), which works as a daemon, periodically scrapping data from popular earphone store and one (for now) earphone ranking site.
+# Iemscrapper - 3-in-1 application (daemon, web scrapper, http api)
+App works as a daemon, periodically scrapping data from popular earphone store and one (for now) earphone ranking site.
 The data is then combined, archived in MongoDB database with Redis cache.
 Data is exposed via simple http api (for latest, and all scrap sessions).

 Application lacks the front-end interface for now, but I plan on adding that later.